 Scholarships and/or Grants Awarded.
-Finally, for the students in our sample of 100, we compared the amounts of scholarships and grants awarded to them and reported on the Financial Aid Awards Table (part of the 2016-17 SFA File submission to the BOG), to the Campus Solutions source documentation.
-For our sample of 100 students, we concluded that all had the correct amounts of financial aid reported based on our review of Campus Solutions source documentation.
-We noted no exceptions.
+Finally, for the students in our sample of 100, we compared the amounts of scholarships and grants awarded to them and reported on the Financial Aid Awards Table (part of the 2017-18 SFA File submission to the BOG), to the Campus Solutions source documentation.
+For our sample of 100 students, we did note a discrepancy in Pell awards for three students.
+We analyzed these issues further for the entire population and concluded that these discrepancies in Pell awards that we found in our sample were immaterial to the total scholarships and grants awarded, and did not affect the calculation of Metric 3.

 Based on our testing, the University's data submitted to the BOG for the Metric 3 Performance-Based Funding metric were materially complete and accurate, and in accordance with BOG guidance.
 For those minor exceptions noted above, we provided the details of such findings to the Data Administrator for his follow-up actions.
-Metric 4 - Six Year Graduation Rate for First-Time-in-College (FTIC), Full- and Part-Time Students.
+Metric 4 - Four-Year Graduation Rate for First-Time-in-College (FTIC) Students.
 According to the BOG definition for Metric 4, the calculation of this measure is performed as follows:

-This metric is based on the percentage of first-time-in-college (FTIC) students who started in the Fall (or summer continuing to Fall) term and had graduated from the same institution within six years.
-Source: Accountability Report (Table 4D)
+This metric is based on the percentage of first-time-in-college (FTIC) students who started in the Fall (or Summer continuing to Fall) term and were enrolled full-time in their first semester and had graduated from the same institution by the Summer term of their fourth year.
+FTIC includes "early admits" students who were admitted as degree-seeking students prior to high school graduation.
+Source: State University Database System (SUDS).